 Another expert wrote to us that term life insurance wasn’t an asset on its own, but that it might be construed or considered as personal property.
 It could be convertible to a permanent cash value policy, which could then be sold to someone else as a life insurance settlement asset.
 If it can be sold to a third party, it can be classified as an asset.

 One more agent wrote that term life insurance wouldn’t qualify as an asset, because it would only pay off in the event of a loss.
-An asset usually has a cash value, and can be sold at will.
-There is very little market to sell a term life insurance policy.
+An asset usually has a cash value and can be sold at will.
+There is a very small market to sell a term life insurance policy.

 A fifth expert said that term life insurance is actually personal property.
 If term life insurance has an active clause of convertibility, meaning that it can be converted to a cash value, then it could be classified as an asset.